RESOURCES for WRITERS & ILLUSTRATORS of CHILDREN'S PICTUREBOOKS

 PODCASTS: Interviews with authors and illustrators

-- The Busy Librarian, with school librarian Matthew Winner
+- All the Wonders, with school librarian Matthew Winner

 - The Yarn, with teacher Colby Sharp and teacher-librarian Travis Jonker